MattHatwey/Manemo/chapter3.md

 "Let's try to learn how to use magic!" said Rainflower.
 "That's a great idea!" said everyone.

-Everyone decided to go back to the Grassland Region again to learn how to use magic without harming any other Manemos who lived in the village.
+Everyone besides the prince decided to go back to the Grassland Region again to learn how to use magic without harming any other Manemos who lived in the village.

 "Who would like to go first?" asked Sansei.
 "How about oldest first and youngest last?" said Matt.